American Physiological Society: History and activity

 The American Physiological Society was founded in 1887 with 28 members.
-Of them, 21 were graduates of medical schools, but only 12 had studied in institutions that had a professor of physiology.
+Of them, 21 were graduates of medical schools, but only 12 had studied in institutions with a physiology professor.

 The American Physiological Society was founded at a time when very few physiological laboratories existed in the United States and there were few investigators.
 The newly established society was one of the earliest national disciplinary societies in the sciences, the first society in the biomedical sciences, and likely the first to require its members to publish original research.
 The stated object of the society was to promote the advancement of physiology and to facilitate discourse among American physiologists.
 There was a conscious effort to ensure the representation of all areas within physiology, encompassing topics as diverse as neurology, psychology, ophthalmology, pathology and therapeutics, as well as plant physiology and animal biology.

 The APS recognizes five physiologists as its founders: Henry Pickering Bowditch, Silas Weir Mitchell, and Henry Newell Martin co-signed the original letter to active physiology researchers inviting them to the new society, and John Green Curtis and Russell Henry Chittenden provided early organizational support.
 The organizational meeting founding the society was held on December 30, 1887, in Curtis' laboratory space at Columbia University and was attended by seventeen people.
 The society had 28 founding members.
 The first regular meeting of the APS followed in September 1888 in Washington, DC, featuring paper presentations and demonstrations.

 In its early days the APS served a young field with relatively few dedicated researchers, so its efforts were oriented toward advancing teaching and research.
 APS members collaborated to author a textbook of physiology and launched a journal, the American Journal of Physiology, in 1898.
 As the field of physiology matured, the society expanded in membership.

-The modern APS sponsors many awards, including the Horace W. Davenport Distinguished Lecturer, the Walter B. Cannon Award, and Arthur C. Guyton Award, and the Henry Pickering Bowditch award.
+The modern APS sponsors many awards, including the Horace W. Davenport Distinguished Lecturer, the Walter B. Cannon Award, and Arthur C. Guyton Award, and the Henry Pickering Bowditch Award.

-The first Hispanic woman to be president was Patricia E. Molina.

 Publications

-The American Physiological Society publishes both journals and books as a nonprofit publisher.
+The American Physiological Society publishes peer-reviewed journals and books as a nonprofit publisher.

-There are 16 scholarly, peer-reviewed journals covering specialized aspects of physiology.
-Ten of the journals are published twice monthly.
-All told, APS publishes some 3,100 original peer-reviewed articles annually, totaling approximately 32,000 pages per year.